davidhuser/dhis2-pk/README.md

 share-objects.py:

-- arguments: multiple userGroup names or UID instead
+- arguments: userGroups: multiple names as arguments
+- arguments: userGroups: UID as argument
 - arguments: support for omitting field filters (= apply for all objects)

 user-orgunits.py: